iMi-digital/imi-conrun/readme.rst

 .. code-blocks:: sh

-   $ n98-magerun.phar dev:module:rewrite:list [--format[="..."]]
+   $ imi-conrun.phar dev:module:rewrite:list [--format[="..."]]

 Rewrite Conflicts
 """""""""""""""""

-Lists all duplicated rewrites and tells you which class is loaded by Magento.
+Lists all duplicated rewrites and tells you which class is loaded by Contao.
 The command checks class inheritance in order of your module dependencies.

 .. code-block:: sh

-   $ n98-magerun.phar dev:module:rewrite:conflicts [--log-junit="..."]
+   $ imi-conrun.phar dev:module:rewrite:conflicts [--log-junit="..."]

 * If a filename with `--log-junit` option is set the tool generates an XML file and no output to *stdout*.